How Much Sun Do Pumpkins Need [The Answer May Surprise You]

 Other than that, you could always knock down whatever is shading them, but that’s probably not practical.

 You can also check your soil temperature.
-Sunlight not only is required for the plant to feed itself but it also is required to warm the soil.
-If you don’t have a soil thermometer, you can buy one cheap from Botanical Interests.
+Sunlight is required not only for the plant to feed itself but also to warm the soil.
+If you don’t have a soil thermometer, you can buy one at an affordable price on Amazon.
 That’s where I got mine and it works great.

 If you already have a thermometer, put it in the ground near your plant and check the temperature.
 If it’s below 65 degrees Fahrenheit, you may have a sunlight issue.